-Once you become a temporary residency of Costa Rica and reach 91 days after your last visa entry stamp, your international drivers license becomes invalid.
+Once you become a temporary resident of Costa Rica and reach 91 days after your last visa entry stamp, your foreign drivers license becomes invalid.
 However, since you now have temporary residency, you can remain in the country legally with no time limits....you just can't drive.

 At this point you can now go and get your Costa Rica drivers license.
 Obviously since you can't drive, you will have to arrange for some type of alternate transportation.
 Yes, you read that correctly.
 On the first day that you cannot legally drive, combined with being a valid temporary resident and having your cedula card, you can go get your license.
 Welcome to Costa Rica.

 While initially very confusing, once you navigate and complete all of the requirements, slowly one by one, all from going to different places, it is actually very simple and efficient in a kind of weird way.

-The guide below assumes that you are a resident and have a valid international license.
+The guide below assumes that you are a resident and have a valid foreign license.
 You will need the following documents for your drivers license appointment:

-When you have all of the above documents completed and ready to go, you can now schedule your in person appointment to get your license.
+When you have all of the above documents completed, you can now schedule your in person appointment to get your license.

-Currently, appointments are available for Tuesday and Wednesday mornings between the hours of 7:00am and noon in 10 minute intervals.
+Currently, appointments are available between the hours of 7:00am and noon in 10 minute intervals.
 Appointments must be made online at the website below.

 https://servicios.educacionvial.go.cr or Click here

-Select "request first time appointment" or in Spanish "Solicitar cita primera vez, duplicar, renovar, permisode conducir y homologar" from the main screen as shown below.
+Select "Request appointment......." or in Spanish "Solicitar cita para tramite de homologacion" from the main screen as shown below.
 Remember to have the screen display in Spanish.